jeffl8n/syncfusion_collab_example/README.md

    ```pwsh
    dotnet run --project src/AppHost/SyncfusionCollab.AppHost
    ```
    The Aspire dashboard opens in the browser.
 From the dashboard you can start or stop the API (`server`), Redis, and the React client (`client`).
-The client is exposed through the dashboard and is already configured to call the API through the `SYNCFUSION_API_BASE` environment variable.
+The client is exposed through the dashboard and is already configured to call the API through the `REACT_APP_SYNCFUSION_API_BASE` environment variable.

 3. **Direct runs (optional)**
    - API only: